mariaalonzo16/travel-gallery/README.md

 ## Business Use Case

-- Can generate traffic for potential users interested in Traveling to Spain
+- Can generate traffic for potential users interested in traveling to Spain.
 - Site can be use as a blog which can generate revenue with the use of Advertising and Sponsorships.

 ## Status